weberkai/msx-tape-read/README.md

     ffmpeg -i MSX.aac MSX.wav

-In Audacity cut only the MSX tape data

-Finally use this code to read the data
+In Audacity crop only the MSX tape data, finally use this code to read the data

     perl msx-tape-read baud=1230 hi=2460 lo=1230 window=welch MSX.wav